liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 to a custom class, then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
 Let's get started!

-First lets' override the login portlet's Struts action using the example-hook we created earlier in this chapter.
+First, lets' override the login portlet's Struts action using the example-hook we created earlier in this chapter.

 Note the current action in your portal's `struts-config.xml` file: